 air and water before reaching our ears.

-measured and how a sound wave is represented.
+The diagram below shows how a sound wave is represented:

 Sound energy is usually measured by its' pressure and intensity, in special units called pascals and decibels.
 Sometimes, loud noise can cause pain to people.
 This is called the threshold of pain.
 This threshold is different from person to person.
 For example, teens can handle a lot higher sound pressure than elderly people, or people who work in factories tend to have a higher threshold pressure, because they get used to loud noise in the factories.